 Simple and incredibly easy with just 5 ingredients, and no cooking involved!

-This eye-catching, easy and delicious treat almost looks too good to eat.
-The mix of white chocolate, marshmallows, biscuit and berries results in a lovely mixture of textures and tastes - crunchy biscuit, soft 'squishy' marshmallow, creamy sweet chocolate and tart chewy cranberries and strawberries.
+Eye-catching, easy and delicious, the mix of creamy white chocolate, marshmallows, biscuit and berries results in a lovely mixture of textures and tastes - crunchy biscuit, soft 'squishy' marshmallow, creamy chocolate and tart chewy cranberries/strawberries.
 However be warned, this is very moreish (I’d planned to leave a few pieces in an airtight container so I could estimate how long it would stay fresh, however it was all gone in 3 days......mostly eaten by me!!!

 As with all our recipes, tweak according to personal preference e.g. if not sweet enough, add extra sugar, if too sweet, add a little less etc. Feel free to leave your own hints, tips and recommendations in the comments section.